Alfredo Prieto

 Alfredo Rolando Prieto (November 18, 1965 – October 1, 2015) was a Salvadoran-American serial killer.
-After being initially convicted for a single murder, he would later be connected to eight other murders committed in Virginia and California between May 1988 and September 1990 via DNA profiling.
+After being initially convicted for a single murder, he was later connected to eight other murders committed in Virginia and California between May 1988 and September 1990 via DNA profiling.
 Sentenced to death in both states, Prieto was executed by lethal injection in Virginia in 2015.

 Biography

-Alfredo Prieto was born on November 18, 1965, in San Martín, San Salvador, El Salvador to parents Arnoldo and Teodora Prieto, who had five other children.
-He spent his childhood and adolescence in poverty, since his parents experienced heavy financial difficulties during the Football War.
-Prieto's mother left El Salvador in 1975 due to her husband’s abuse and emigrated to the United States.
+Alfredo Prieto was born on November 18, 1965, in San Martín, San Salvador, El Salvador.
+He was one of six children born to parents Arnoldo and Teodora Prieto.
+He spent his childhood and adolescence in poverty since his parents experienced heavy financial difficulties during the Football War.
+Prieto's mother left El Salvador in 1975 due to her husband's abuse and emigrated to the United States.
 During the outbreak of the Salvadoran Civil War, Alfredo reportedly witnessed many civilians being killed, including his grandfather.
 Prieto would subsequently be diagnosed with PTSD.

 In 1981, his mother retrieved her children from El Salvador, settling in Pomona, California, where Alfredo and his siblings attended Pomona High School.
 During high school, Prieto became addicted to drugs and alcohol.
-Around this time, he and his brother Guillermo met Sandra Figueroa, whose brothers were members of a local street gang named "456 Island Piru.”
-Prieto joined the gang, dropped out of school and married Figueroa.
+Around this time, he and his brother Guillermo met Sandra Figueroa, whose brothers were members of a local street gang named "456 Island Piru."
+Prieto joined the gang, dropped out of school, and married Figueroa.
 The couple had a child in 1984.
-In August 1984, Prieto shot three people in Ontario, claiming his wife supposedly cheated on him with one of the wounded men.
+In August 1984, Prieto shot three people in Ontario, claiming his wife had cheated on him with one of the wounded men.
 His wife later said that Prieto subjected her to sexual abuse and aggression, which he denied.

-In late 1984, he was found guilty of the shootings, but since his victims were also gang members, the court showed leniency to him.
-He received a minor sentence and was released in 1987, after which he left California and moved to Virginia.
-He settled in Arlington County, Virginia, where his father had also moved to after emigrating to the US after serving a murder conviction in El Salvador.
+In late 1984, he was found guilty of the shootings, but since the victims were rival gang members, the court showed leniency to him.
+He received a short prison sentence and was released in 1987, after which he left California and moved to Virginia.
+He settled in Arlington County, Virginia, where his father had emigrated after serving a murder conviction in El Salvador.
 Once in Arlington, Prieto found a job and met another girl, who later bore him a son.
-At the end of 1989, his father was arrested for raping a woman and was jailed.
+At the end of 1989, his father was arrested and jailed for raping a woman.
 In February 1990, Prieto left the state and moved back to California.